runtime-enforcement/whyenf/eval/enforcement/README.md

   * OS: Ubuntu 20.04.6
   * Python 3.8.10

-Follow the instructions in the [https://github.com/runtime-enforcement/whyenf](main README file) at the root of this repository to install WhyEnf.
+Follow the instructions in the [main README file](https://github.com/runtime-enforcement/whyenf) at the root of this repository to install WhyEnf.

 Then open a terminal at the root of the repository and execute

 ```
-$ cd eval/enforcement
+cd eval/enforcement
-$ virtualenv env
+virtualenv env
-$ source env/bin/activate
+source env/bin/activate
-$ pip3 install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## Step 1 (optional).
 Preprocessing the log from Debois & Slaats (2015).